DFHack/dfhack/Readme.rst

 =============================
 Something doesn't work, help!
 =============================
-First, don't panic :) Second, dfhack keeps a few log files in DF's folder
+First, don't panic :)

-- stderr.log and stdout.log.
-You can look at those and possibly find out what's happening.
+Second, dfhack keeps a few log files in DF's folder (``stderr.log`` and ``stdout.log``).
+Looking at these might help you solve the problem.
-If you found a bug, you can either report it in the bay12 DFHack thread, the issues tracker on github, contact me (peterix@gmail.com) or visit the
+If it doesn't, you can ask for help in the forum thread or on IRC.

-#dfhack IRC channel on freenode.
+If you found a bug, you can report it in the Bay12 DFHack thread, the issues tracker on github, or visit the #dfhack IRC channel on freenode.

 =============
 The init file
 =============
 If your DF folder contains a file named ``dfhack.init``, its contents will be run every time you start DF.
-This allows setting up keybindings.
-An example file is provided as ``dfhack.init-example`` - you can tweak it and rename to dfhack.init if you want to use this functionality.
+This allows keybindings and other settings to persist across runs.
+An example file is provided as ``dfhack.init-example`` - you can tweak it and rename to ``dfhack.init`` if you want to use this functionality.
+If only the example init file is found, will be used and a warning will be shown.

-When a savegame is loaded, the ``onLoad.init`` file in its raw folder is run.
-It works the same way as ``dfhack.init``.
-It is recommended that modders use this to improve mobility of save games.
+When a savegame is loaded, an ``onLoad.init`` file in its raw folder is run, as a save-portable alternative to ``dfhack.init``.
+It is recommended that modders use this to improve mobility of save games and compatibility of mods.

 Setting keybindings
 ===================